-- CM-2.3.7 The exposure value for instruments that give rise to counterparty credit risk and are not securities financing transactions, must be the exposure at default according to the standardised approach for the purpose of computing capital adequacy (See Module CA). - CM-2.3.8 Off-balance sheet items must be converted into credit exposure equivalents through the use of credit conversion factors ('CCFs') by applying the CCFs set-out in Section CA-3.3, with a floor of 10 percent. - CM-2.3.9 Instruments such as swaps, futures, forwards and credit derivatives must be converted into positions following Section CA-3.3.
-These instruments are decomposed into their individual legs. - CM-2.3.10 For credit derivatives that represent sold protection, the exposure to the referenced name must be the amount due in cases where the referenced name triggers the instrument, minus the absolute value of the credit protection.
-For credit-linked notes, the protection seller needs to consider positions both in the bond of the note issuer and in the underlying referenced by the note. - CM-2.3.11 The measures of exposure values of options for this Chapter differ from the exposure value used for purposes of Chapter CA-4.
-The exposure value must be based on the change(s) in option prices that would result from a default of the respective underlying instrument.
-The exposure value for a simple long call option is its market value and for a short put option is the strike price of the option minus its market value.
-In cases involving short-call or long-put options, a default of the underlying would lead to a profit (i.e. a negative exposure) instead of a loss, resulting in an exposure of the option minus its market value in the former case and equal the strike price of the option minus its market value in the latter case.
-The resulting positions will, in all cases, be aggregated with those from other exposures.
-After aggregation, negative net exposures must be set to zero. - CM-2.3.12 In case of syndicated facilities initially underwritten by the licensee, the nominal amount would include only the licensee's share of the syndication and any amounts for which binding commitments from other financial institutions are not available or have not been sold down.
+- CM-2.3.7 The exposure value for instruments that give rise to counterparty credit risk and are not securities financing transactions, must be the exposure at default according to the standardised approach for the purpose of computing capital adequacy (See Module CA). - CM-2.3.8 Off-balance sheet items must be converted into credit exposure equivalents through the use of credit conversion factors ('CCFs') by applying the CCFs set-out in Section CA-4.5, with a floor of 10 percent. - CM-2.3.9 Shari'a compliant hedging instruments including those used for credit protection must be converted into positions following Section CA-4.5.
+These instruments are decomposed into their individual legs. - CM-2.3.10 For Shari'a compliant hedging instruments for credit protection that represent sold protection, the exposure to the referenced name must be the amount due in cases where the referenced name triggers the instrument, minus the absolute value of the credit protection. - CM-2.3.11 In case of syndicated facilities initially underwritten by the licensee, the nominal amount would include only the licensee's share of the syndication and any amounts for which binding commitments from other financial institutions are not available or have not been sold down.
 Where a binding commitment is available, that amount would be excluded in calculation of the large exposures.
 See Section CM-2.6 for exemptions.